Mississippi Birth Records Search

 The Southwest state of Mississippi is the 32nd largest state in America with a population of 2.98 million.
 Mississippi has a slow annual growth rate of 0.30% making it the 40th in the nation regarding population growth.

-Mississippi has a landmass of 48,430 square miles with 63.2 people per square mile, ranking it the 32nd most densely populated state.
+The state has a landmass of 48,430 square miles with 63.2 people per square mile, ranking it the 32nd most densely populated state.

-Mississippi was originally part of Georgia and became its own state in December of 1817.
+It was originally part of Georgia and became its own state in December of 1817.

 Population change from 2010-2016